Take your forms to the court clerk

 If you've filed more than 12 small claims cases in the past 12 months, your fee is $100.

 If you can’t afford the fee, you can fill out forms to ask the clerk for a fee waiver.
 You qualify for a fee waiver if:

 Your income is less than a set amount

 You can’t afford the fee and meet your basic needs

-Once you’ve filed the forms, the next step is to share the forms with your spouse or domestic partner.
+Once you’ve filed the form, the next step is to share the form with the person, business, or agency you’re suing.
 You need to follow a specific process to do this called serving papers.